 - The IB Diploma Programme, for students aged 16 to 19, is an academically challenging and balanced programme of education with final examinations that prepares students for success at university and beyond.

-At Fountainhead we offer 2 Programmes – Primary Year Programme (Nursery – Grade 6) and Diploma Programme (G 11 & 12).
+At Fountainhead we offer all 3 Programmes – Primary Year Programme (Nursery-Grade 6), Middle Years (Garde 7 & 8) and Diploma Programme (G 11 & 12).

 What is the IB – Diploma Programme?